 Called the “Venice of the North,” Stockholm spans 14 islands and more than 50 bridges.
 It’s known for its medieval old town, cobblestone streets, contemporary design scene, and national urban park.
 Denmark is consistently ranked as ‘the happiest place in the world,’ with its peaceful atmosphere and friendly population.
 Norway is famous for deep blue fjords, northern lights, and midnight suns.

 After a few weeks on site, all students will take part in an orientation weekend in the incredible city of Gothenburg.
 An important seaport, it is known for its Dutch-style canals and leafy boulevards lined with many cafes and shops.
 Gothenburg will provide a gorgeous backdrop to orientation where you will spend time covering cultural differences, participating in group activities, and meeting staff and other students.
 There will also be time for fun as you will tour the city and likely visit Liseberg – Sweden’s biggest amusement park!

 Daily LifeClick to Open

 "Being an exchange student has helped me become so much more independent, courageous, outgoing, knowledgeable, and responsible."

-Hotel or hostel during orientation, then carefully screened host family, found by Local Coordinator
+Hotel or hostel during orientation, then carefully screened homestay, found by Local Coordinator

 Local Coordinator in area available for support, CIEE support staff available 24/7